learn-co-curriculum/cli-data-gem-assessment/README.md

 ## Overview

-In this lesson you're going to build a RubyGem that provides a command line interface to an external data source.
-Your code will be packaged as a RubyGem and install a CLI for the user.
+In this lesson you're going to build an application that provides a Command Line Interface (CLI) to an external data source.
 The CLI will be composed of an Object Oriented Ruby application.

 ## Requirements

-1. Package as a gem.
-2. Provide a CLI on gem installation.
+1. Provide a CLI
-3. CLI must provide data from an external source, whether scraped or via a public API.
+2. CLI must provide access to data from an external source, whether scraped from a web page or via a public API.
-4. Data provided must go at least a level deep, generally by showing the user a list of available data and then being able to drill into a specific item.
+3. The data provided must go at least one level deep, generally by showing the user a list of available data and then being able to drill down into a specific item.
-5. The CLI gem can not be a Music CLI gem as that is too similiar to the other OO Ruby final project.
-Also please refrain from using Kickstarter as that was used for the scraping code along.
+4. The CLI application can not be a Music CLI application as that is too similiar to the other OO Ruby final project.
+Also please refrain from using Kickstarter as that was used for the scraping 'code along'.
 Look at the example domains below for inspiration

+*For bonus points, instead of just creating an application, create a gem and for extra bonus points try publishing it to RubyGems.*

 ### Example Domains

-- Movies Opening Soon - Enter your zip code and receive a list of movies and their details.
+- Movies opening soon - Enter your zip code and receive a list of movies and their details.
-- Libraries Near You -  Enter your zip code and receive a list of libraries and their details.
+- Libraries near you -  Enter your zip code and receive a list of libraries and their details.
 - Programming meetups near you, list details.
-- News Reader - List articles, read article.
+- News reader - List articles, read article.

 [now-playing](https://github.com/learn-co-curriculum/now-playing-cli-gem) is an example of a gem that would meet these requirements.
 [worlds best restaurants](https://github.com/dannyd4315/worlds-best-restaurants-cli-gem) was built by a Learn student and meets these requirements and is well coded.